zhenga8533/bbvw-wiki/docs/pokemon/darmanitan-zen.md

 ### Egg Moves

-Darmanitan-Zen cannot learn any moves by breeding.
+Darmanitan Zen cannot learn any moves by breeding.

 ### Tutor Moves

-Darmanitan-Zen cannot learn any moves from tutors.
+Darmanitan Zen cannot learn any moves from tutors.